0xf1sh/CyanoPSP/README.md

 - Internet Browser - NetFront default PSP browser
 - OTA Updates - Settings>About>CyanoPSP Updates (WiFi only obviously)
 - Gallery App
+- Gmail app - uses the browser and loads up the mobile version of gmail for now.

 What's yet to work
 =================